Code of Conduct

 - When acting as an Agent of the Client, reconcile the Client accounts periodically and provide updated reports to the Client.

-- Never use Client’s funds for company operating expenses without the client’s knowledge and agreement.
+- Never use Client’s funds for your company operating expenses.

 - Fully disclose to clients all charges and commissions in accordance with relevant federal and state laws, including laws pertaining to Secret Commissions.

 - Endeavour to ensure that clients and potential clients are fully informed regarding the basis for charging fees and other costs and will not do anything which might intentionally mislead a client regarding the basis for such charges.